 If you don’t take care of yourself, how are you suppose to care for another living breathing animal.
 This includes going to bed at a decent hour, staying healthy (because riding and conditioning your horse is a lot harder when you are not).
-A personal example here is that I needed to learn to take care of a cut on my leg so that you can ride again later.
-Unfortunately I learned this lesson the hard way.
+For example, taking care of myself includes taking care of a cut on my leg so that I could ride again later.
+Unfortunately, I learned this lesson the hard way.
 I did not take care of myself and the consequences were another surgery.
 Taking care of yourself is hard in the equine industry but is vital in order to succeed.

 When working with horses you are working with a living animal that is strong enough to kill you if they wanted to.
-While working with horses and succeeding you develop a sense of confidence in order to succeed and then this will carry on with you throughout your life.
+While working with horses you develop a sense of confidence in yourself and trust in this magnificent animal.
+This then for me translated into my day-to-day life.

 To ride a horse, you and the horse become a team.
-Riding is about having mutual respect and doing your best in order to be able to succeed at what ever you are doing.
-I have also learned more about what it is like to work and be on a team through different clubs and teams in the equine industry and being apart of my colleges equestrian team.
+Riding is about having mutual respect, and doing your best in order to be able to succeed at what ever you’re doing.
+I have also learned more about what it is like to work, and be on a team through different clubs, and teams in the equine industry and being apart of my colleges equestrian team.

 Growing up riding and competing with horses, I got very competitive.
-In order to succeed I would set goals of what I would want my horse and I to achieve and would take lessons and do my ‘homework’ to achieve that goal in hope that I would do meet that goal at my next horse show.
+In order to succeed I would set goals of what I would want my horse and I to achieve and would take lessons.
+Then I would do my ‘homework’ to achieve that goal in hopes that I would do meet that goal at my next horse show.